alejandrodidenko/alejandrodidenko/README.md

 <img src="images/alexander-didenko-art (1).jpeg" width="300">

-**“The Ghost of the Photo Booth”**
+**“The Ghost of the Photobooth”**
-I call this composition “The Ghost of the Photo Booth”.
+I call this composition “The Ghost of the Photobooth”.
 I prepared a stencil and filled it with a pattern.
 Do you see these faces?
 They are all unique, and the pattern adds to their variety.
 If you look at the image from a distance, these faces gradually emerge.
 I often see faces among spots.
 This quality seems to be called pareidolia.
 I find the image pleasing, although somewhat mysterious, and for some — even repulsive.
 Although it reminds me of Munch’s “The Scream”, it seems to me that there is an abyss of humor here — unlike Munch.
 The filling is done not with lines and dots, but with a random pattern.

 ---